dllmr/ftp_sync/README.md

 - **Safe by default**: Downloads files without deleting them from remote server
 - **Optional deletion**: Remote file deletion only when `--delete-remote` flag is used
+- **Flatten option**: Download all files to top-level directory, ignoring remote directory structure
+- **Flexible logging**: Optional logging with ability to disable log file creation
 - Recursively processes directories and subdirectories
 - Downloads files from FTP server to local directory
-- Comprehensive logging of all operations
+- Comprehensive logging of all operations (when enabled)
 - Type-hinted Python code for better maintainability
-- Command-line interface with flexible options
+- Command-line interface with flexible options and short argument versions

 ## Requirements